 In 2021 C Talent was commissioned by the Cannes Lions International Festival of Creativity to create content for LIONS Decoded, a one-day broadcast of live and on-demand content and insights, deconstructing the highest-ranked creative work in the world.
 C Talent received the 2021 Meaningful Business 100 Award, which recognizes outstanding business leaders, across the world, combining profit and purpose to help achieve the UN Global Goals.

 C Talent is an honouree of the Disability Specialist Award by RIDI, an award that recognizes a key player in the wider recruitment industry who embodies the model of best practice in providing inclusive recruitment and employment services.

-C Talent serves as a founding member of #WeThe15, a campaign being called the largest human rights movement in history – that aims to transform the lives of the one billion disabled people globally.
-Other founding members include; The International Paralympic Committee, United Nations, International Disability Alliance, Invictus Games, Global Goals and 14 more incredible global organisations.
+C Talent serves as a founding member of #WeThe15.
+A Cannes Lion winning campaign called sports most significant human rights movement in history that aims to transform the lives of the one billion disabled people globally.

-Keely is also working with Sara Hart Weir to eliminate section 14(c) of the Fair Labor Standards Act, an 80+-year-old discriminatory statute that provides the foundation of a system that permits employers of disabled workers to file for certificates that allows them to pay disabled employees subminimum wage – even to this date.
+On the legislation side, Keely is working with Sara Hart Weir to eliminate section 14(c) of the Fair Labor Standards Act, an 80+-year-old discriminatory statute that provides the foundation of a system that permits employers of disabled workers to file for certificates that allows them to pay disabled employees subminimum wage – even to this date.
 We believe there is no right or left with disability, only forward.

 “I believe to change the world; we have to learn to tell and listen to a new set of stories about the world we want to create, in accessible spaces and with authentic voices.
 Knowledge is power, and the media is a global teacher whether we actively realize it when we are watching entertainment or not.”